Policy Number: 811

 VI.
 Responsible Official and Key Offices to Contact Regarding the Policy and its Implementation

-Other Key Offices: Risk Management; Rice University Police Department (RUPD); Institutional Crisis Management
+Other Key Offices: Ethics, Compliance and Enterprise Risk; Rice University Police Department (RUPD); Emergency Management

 VII.
 Procedures and Forms

-Risk Management minor information page which includes Programmatic Requirements and required training, forms, and reporting resources.
+Youth Protection information page which includes Programmatic Requirements, Guidelines, required training, forms, and reporting resources.

 VIII.
 Links to Additional Information